gregswindle/eslint-plugin-swagger-tools/docs/rules/require-plural-paths.md

 ### Examples of **incorrect** code for this rule

-:disappointed: The `plural-paths` rule throws an error whenever `swaggerApi.path` definitions use singular nouns instead of plural:
+:disappointed: The `require-plural-paths` rule throws an error whenever `swaggerApi.path` definitions use singular nouns instead of plural:

 ```js